usaito/unbiased-pairwise-rec/README.md

 ### Running the code

-First, to run preprocess the real-world datasets, navigate to the `src/` directory and run the command
+First, to preprocess the datasets, navigate to the `src/` directory and run the command

 ```bash
 python preprocess_datasets.py -d coat yahoo
 ```

-Then, run the following in the same directory
+Then, run the following command in the same directory

 ```bash
 for data in yahoo coat